Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 ## Dashboards

-Dasboards can also be created in the `configuration.php` file.
+Dashboards can also be created in the `configuration.php` file.

 ```php
 <?php